jpverkamp/blog/content/reviews/movies/Marvel Cinematic Universe/MCU Phase 2/1 - Iron Man 3.md

 Plotwise, it was a fascinating way to deal with PTSD, even if does feel a bit sudden (although PTSD can do that) and could really have used a bit deeper dive (not really room for that in a summer blockbuster).

-Other than that, feel free to give my {{<crosslink text="previous review" title="Iron Man 3">}} a look.
+Other than that, feel free to give my [[Iron Man 3|previous review]]() a look.
 I haven't really changed my opinion much, but it's interesting to see the two 8 years apart.
 A lot can change in 8 years...
 Both so far as the MCU and in my own life.
 Some things change, some things stand the tests of time.

 I think this time around, I'll slot it in just below the Avengers on both lists.
 I think Iron Man 3 might actually be the better movie in a lot of ways, but the Avengers I think wins just on sheer spectacle.
 Feel free to disagree. :) It's all made up numbers anyways.